maedbhk/hbn_reading/README.md

 # open the jupyter notebook
 $ jupyter notebook figures-Reading_Impairment.ipynb

-# once you have opened the notebook, make sure you choose the correct kernel "hbn" as it contains all of the python packages for this project
+# once you have opened the notebook, make sure you choose the correct kernel "reading" as it contains all of the python packages for this project
 ```

 Project Organization